 These schools cater to the educational needs of over 44,000 students from Early Child Development (ECD) classes to the higher secondary levels.
 With over 2,500 employees, of whom over 2,000 are teachers, AKES,P also gets support from over 2,000 volunteers.

-In Gilgit-Baltistan and Chitral, the first AKES,P schools were set up in the 1940s; since then they have contributed significantly to the increasing rates of literacy and socio-economic development in these mountainous and ecologically fragile regions of Northern Pakistan.
-It currently operates 152 schools in Gilgit-Baltistan and Chitral, providing quality education to over 27,000 students, of which 54% are girls.
+The first AKES,P schools in Gilgit-Baltistan were set up in the 1940s; since then they have contributed significantly to the increasing rates of literacy and socio-economic development in these mountainous and ecologically fragile regions of Northern Pakistan.
+It currently operates 148 schools in Gilgit-Baltistan and Chitral, providing quality education to over 34,000 students, of which 50% are girls.

 Notably, the alumni of these schools have made their way to high-profile institutions such as the Institute of Business Administration, Lahore University of Management Sciences, Aga Khan University, DOW University of Medical Sciences, London School of Economics and Oxford University, to name just a few.
 Through an excellent blend of curricular and co-curricular offerings, these schools have proved instrumental in developing the students’ confidence, nurturing their creative abilities and leadership potential, and challenging them to be intellectually inquisitive and socially conscious.

 The Aga Khan Foundation works in partnership with governments, school faculties, parents and communities to develop affordable, innovative solutions that raise the quality and accessibility of their public school systems.
 In Pakistan, it is piloting an education improvement programme in 151 primary and secondary schools across the remote areas of Gilgit-Baltistan and Chitral.
 Interactive learning methods known to transform classrooms and student learning achievements are reaching over 12,500 children and 650 teachers.